Multiband linear cellular automata and endomorphisms of algebraic vector groups: Introduction

-\begin{introremark} One may consider $g$ as defining a discrete-time dynamics on $S$; if we indicate by $y^{(t)}=(y^{(t)}_i) \in S$ a state `at time $t \in \{0,1,2,\dots\}$', then we set $y^{(t+1)}=g(y^{(t)})$.
-The dynamical properties of this system are called `temporal', in order to distinguish them from properties of the entries of $y$ at a fixed time, e.g.\ with respect to the shift map, that are called `spatial'.
+\begin{introremark} The endomorphism $g$ defines a discrete-time dynamical system on $S$: if we denote by $y^{(t)}=(y^{(t)}_i) \in S$ a state `at time $t \in \{0,1,2,\dots\}$', then we set $y^{(t+1)}=g(y^{(t)})$.
+The dynamical properties of this system are called `temporal', in order to distinguish them from properties of the entries of $y$ at a fixed time, e.g.\ with respect to the shift map, which are called `spatial'.
 A state is only dependent on the immediate predecessor in time, but as we remarked above, by allowing $r>1$, we can simulate any higher order linear cellular automaton, i.e.\ an additive automaton in which a state $y^{(t)}$ depends on finitely many predecessors $y^{(t-1)},\dots,y^{(t-k)}$ in time.
 If this dependency is written as for $Y^{(t)}(Z) = \sum y_i^{(t)}Z^i$ with $G_j(Z) \in \M_{r \times r}(\Fp[Z,Z^{-1}])$, then the first-order simulation corresponds to the block matrix

 \end{introremark}